stevearc/overseer.nvim/README.md

 TODO screenshots/teaser video

-- [ ] dispose_delay component can select which statuses
 - [ ] Customize keymaps in forms
 - [ ] Restart should _always_ stop running task.
 Add some other logic to watch for queueing if desired
-- [ ] run_template should accept cwd and env args
-- [ ] when running sequential/parallel tasks, they should respect the cwd & env args
 - [ ] screenshot task list
 - [ ] Document alternatives
 - [ ] Document different ways to do task dependencies